oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 5. Not assume that browser-based clients can keep a secret, and SHOULD NOT issue secrets to applications of this type.

+6. Not support the Resource Owner Password grant for browser-based clients.

+7. Follow the {{oauth-security-topics}} recommendations on refresh tokens, as well as the additional requirements described in {{refresh_tokens}}.

 Document History
 ================